-Co-commissioned by Block Universe and Open Space Contemporary
+Co-commissioned by Block Universe and Open Space Contemporary with the support of Gaia Art Foundation.

 Block Universe and Open Space Contemporary present the performative dinner Pluto’s Kitchen by Işıl Eğrikavuk.
 Drawing parallels between Pluto’s demotion from the solar system and the UK’s strategy to exit the European Union, this event will bring audiences and cultures together through the sharing of a conceptual menu.